by Michael Holland –

 - What would you highlight from this speech on your LinkedIn profile and resume?

-Looking forward into 2019, compose in your own words your vision for the next 8 to 15 months for your team.
-This is especially important for new managers and managers with small teams.
+Looking forward into 2020, compose in your own words your vision for the next 8 to 15 months for your team.
+This is especially important for new leaders and leaders with small teams.
 Where will you be taking your team?

 - Visualize yourself and your team working in the future with successes under your belt and strong team behaviors.